RamaKrishnaSharmaK/FlutterTest/README.md

 4. What is BuildContext?
 What is its importance?

 BuildContext is a locator that is used to track each widget in a tree and locate them and their position in the tree.
 The BuildContext of each widget is passed to their build method.
-Remember that the build method returns the widget tree a widget renders.
+Build method returns the widget tree a widget renders.
 Each BuildContext is unique to a widget.

 Coding Questions:
 1. In the below code, list1 declared with var, list2 with final and list3 with const.
 What is the difference between these lists?
 Will the last two lines compile?